atomisthq/docs/docs/user-guide/rug/commands.md

 [bot]: /user-guide/interfaces/bot.md

-Depending on their goal, Rug commands are stored either along side the project they target or in a different project altogether when they are generic.
+Depending on their goal, Rug command implementations are stored either along side the project they target or in different projects altogether if they are generic.
 In both cases however, Rug commands share the same approach as other Rugs.
-For the purpose of this documentation, we will assume our commands live in their own project rather than in an existing project like thie documentation describes for Rug generators or editors.
+For the purpose of this documentation, we will assume our command implementations live in their own projects rather than in an existing project as the documentation describes for Rug generators or editors.

 Below is the basic structure of a generic Rug project.
-Rather than the usual `.atomist/editors` directory, we have rather the `.atomist/handlers` directory where our Rug command script will live.
+Rather than the usual `.atomist/editors` directory, we have rather the `.atomist/handlers` directory where our Rug command implementation will live.

 ```console
 ~/workspace/team-handlers